shynnobi/vite-powerflow/temp/README.backup.md

 - [GitHub Permissions Setup](docs/github-permissions-setup.md) – How to configure GitHub tokens and permissions
 - [GitHub CLI AI Setup](docs/github-cli-ai-setup.md) – Using the GitHub CLI and AI assistants in the container
 - [GitHub CI Workflows Setup](docs/github-ci-workflows-setup.md) – Pre-configured GitHub Actions and automation

+## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## 📄 License